open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#instrumentationspecresource">resource</a></b></td>
         <td>object</td>
         <td>
-          Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry SDK.
-See also: https://github.com/open-telemetry/opentelemetry-specification/blob/v1.8.0/specification/overview.md#resources<br/>
+          Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry specification.<br/>
         </td>
         <td>false</td>
       </tr><tr>